-Over the past week I have been speaking to several wealth managers in our network to get a feeling for how they, and their clients, have fared over the past two months.
-Fortunately, many went into this crisis with increased levels of cash, having already reduced equity exposure, and where able to take advantage of the market draw down.
-Others have been arbitraging pricing anomalies of unit and investment trust managed by the same manager, a tried and tested strategy that often rewards those who understand the benefits of investment trust.
+Over the past week, I have been speaking to several wealth managers in our network to get a feeling for how they, and their clients, have fared over the past two months.
+Fortunately, many went into this crisis with increased levels of cash, having already reduced equity exposure, and were able to take advantage of the market drawdown.
+Others have been arbitraging pricing anomalies of unit and investment trust managed by the same manager, a tried and tested strategy that often rewards those who understand the benefits of the investment trust and wealth planning.
 These examples demonstrate the reason for having your wealth managed professionally.

 The Wealth Consultant is here to put you in touch with the right wealth manager to meet your needs, and to empower you to take ownership of your financial wellbeing.
 Our wealth manager introduction service is free of charge.
 Many people, however, do not know where to start.
 If this sounds like you, please read our guide “Getting to grips with wealth management”.